What is Caste System ?Describe in detail the many forms and characteristics of the caste system.

 Here we will learn the topic What is Caste System ?
 Explain types and features of Caste System in detail

-In this system, a person’s caste is determined by birth and usually remains unchanged throughout life.
-Each caste has its own rules, customs, traditions, and social responsibilities.
+In this system, a person’s caste is established at birth and typically doesn’t alter throughout the course of their lifetime.
+Every caste has its own set of laws, traditions, and social obligations.

 1. Herbert Risley